We know that stress is unhealthy, but does it have any impact on cancer?

 And yet, there are so many new ways to help treat trauma.

-In an effort to spread the word about these new trauma techniques, we’ve created a new teleseminar series, New Treatments for Trauma: Setting Free the Trauma-Locked Brain.
+In an effort to spread the word about these new trauma techniques, we’ve created a new series, Rethinking Trauma.

 Meanwhile, leave a comment below and let us know what you think.